Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Data description

 \section{Data description}

-This appendix provides a detailed description of the dataset for the Euro Area and some of its countries.
+This appendix provides a detailed description of the dataset for the EA and its ten largest member countries.
 All series are retrieved from institutional sources.
-We provide a brief description for each series, indicate the source, the measurement unit and the seasonal adjustment, along with the transformation (if any) applied.
-Table \ref{gloss} presents a glossary to properly understand the data description presented in Table 2.
+For each series, we provide a brief description, the data source, the measurement unit, the seasonal adjustment procedure, and the transformation (if any) applied.
+Table~\ref{tab::gloss} presents a glossary to facilitate the interpretation of the data description reported in Table~\ref{tab::dataEA}.

-Tables \ref{tab::dataEA}-\ref{tab::dataPT} include a numeric indicator for each series (N), an alphabetical identifier (ID), a short description of the series (Series), the unit of measure (ID), the seasonal adjustment (SA), the frequency (F), the source (Source) and the transformation applied.
-In addition to our benchmark transformation codes (denoted as \enquote{HT} in the Tables), we also consider an alternative set of transformations, (denotes as \enquote{LT} in the Tables).
-Differently from the benchmark, the alternative set of transformation rules out the presence of any $I(2)$ dynamics in the series for each country.
-Hence, this set of transformations is to be interpreted as a less stricter version of the benchmark.